 Interviews, Contextual Inquiry, & Affinity Map: By affinity mapping our interview and contextual inquiry data, we generated insights about the BI team’s current communication, prioritization, and task management systems.

 Task Analysis: I produced a hierarchical task analysis flow diagram, depicting the steps each request type undergoes and the relationships between them.

 Personas & User Journey Map: I developed personas for our three primary user types, one of which became the focal persona for a user journey map.

 Initial Concept Sketches

-Concept 1: Chat bot on company dashboards that automates common client interactions.
+Concept 1: A chat bot on company dashboards that automates common client interactions.

-Concept 3: Mobile app for on-the-go requests that enables BI team members to create new tickets quickly and easily and thus ensure that all projects, no matter when or where they surface, are added to Jira.
+Concept 3: A mobile app for on-the-go requests that enables BI team members to create new tickets quickly and easily and thus ensure that all projects are added to Jira.